-- Activate the Num Lock key to enter numeric information. - · Deactivate the Num Lock key to control cursor movement. - Enter special characters when used in conjunction with the Alt key.
-This is done by holding down the Alt key while entering a numeric value on the keypad.
+- Activate the Num Lock key to type numeric information. - Deactivate the Num Lock key to control cursor movement. - Type special characters by using the numeric keys with the Alt key.
+This is done by holding down the Alt key while typing a numeric value on the keypad.
 The special characters are determined by the code page used by your operating system.
 Code pages vary by language.